 It’s that time of the year where our summer days are becoming shorter and there is a cool crispness to the evening air you can’t deny.
 Winter is coming.
+No Bake Elderberry Syrup Power Balls are full of antioxidants help you to boost your immune system while you enjoy a sweet treat.

 Back to school shopping is in full swing for supplies, clothes, backpacks and of course school snacks.
 It’s amazing how much less my kids eat during summer holidays compared to when they are in school and needing fuel throughout the day.
 Baking snacks in advance, like these No Bake Elderberry Syrup Power Balls, and freezing is one way we like to get ready for back to school before it arrives.